1. Information on insects that attack yarn & knitwear.

 Always wash and thoroughly dry your knitwear before you store it away.
 Soiled knitwear is more attractive to insects.

 The use of some kind of moth repellant is advisable.
-Red cedar wood moth repellents or lavender bags are a much nicer smelling alternative to old fashioned moth balls.
+Red cedar wood moth repellents or lavender bags are a much nicer smelling and non-toxic alternative to old fashioned moth balls.

 The same is true for storing knitting yarn.
 Any yarn with animal fibre in it is liable to insect attack, so storing it in a sealed box or bag will save a lot of hassle in the long run.

-Hanging knitwear on coat hangers can cause sagging and can distort the shape of the shoulders of jumpers.
-It's worth folding them carefully and storing them in a drawer when in use and in a sealed box or bag when not in use.
+Hanging knitwear on coat hangers can cause sagging and can distort the shape of the shoulders.
+It's worth folding them carefully and storing them in a drawer when in use and in a sealed box or bag for long term storage.

 Unless you've used superwash wool or a robust synthetic yarn you'll need to wash your finished knitting with care.